 There is no single application process for postgraduate study – you need to apply individually to each university.

-- Legal Practice Course and the conversion Graduate Diploma in Law: Open in October, but apply as early as possible via the Law central applications board for full-time courses.
-Depending on your chosen university, applications for part-time courses can be made either via UCAS Postgraduate or by contacting the institution directly
+- Legal Practice Course (LPC) and the conversion Graduate Diploma in Law (GDL): Open in October, but apply as early as possible via the Law central applications board for full-time courses.
+Applications for part-time courses are made directly to the course provider.

-- Social work and nursing: Apply via UCAS.
+- Social work, medicine and nursing: Apply via UCAS.